Understanding the volatility in your pension savings

 All investments involve some degree of risk and you should think about your risk tolerance when you’re choosing your investments for your pension savings.
 Our default investment option has a long-term outlook and, although investments may go up and down in the shorter term, over the longer term they are expected to produce a positive return.

-The chart shows the investment return of the Smart Growth Fund, used in our default investment strategy, from January 2017 to July 2022.
-As you can see, the value of the £100 has gone up and down during the last five years, but over the entire period, the value has increased.
+The chart shows the investment return of the Smart Sustainable Growth Fund, used in our default investment strategy, from April 2018 to July 2024.
+As you can see, the value of the £100 has gone up and down during the last six years, but over the entire period, the value has increased.
 Notably, there was a big fall in returns at the start of 2020, as a result of the global pandemic.
 This had recovered by the end of the year.

-Why have I seen a bigger fall than usual in my investments?
+Why may I see a bigger fall than usual in my investments?

 Investments can go up and down in the shorter term.
 Over the longer term they are expected to produce a positive return, meaning that you have more money at retirement than you saved, which will help provide a good retirement.

-During the Global Financial Crisis of 2008-2009, the FTSE 100 (UK stocks) fell by over 31%** in 2008.
+During the Global Financial Crisis of 2008-2009, the FTSE 100 (UK stocks) fell by over 31%2 in 2008.
 Governments intervened, central banks cut interest rates and more regulations were introduced to provide safety nets for investors.
 Investments bounced back quickly, with the FTSE 100 recovering c.
-22%** the following year.
+22%2 the following year3.

 While we do not have a crystal ball to tell the future and cannot guarantee investments will always bounce back, we can see how investment cycles have behaved in the past.
 Some investments may do poorly compared to other investments over short time periods, and the opposite might happen in other time periods.
 Therefore, our default investment option diversifies across different investments, as well as increasing its allocation to investments known to be less risky as a member approaches retirement.
 We monitor investment performance on a regular basis with our appointment of external advisers.

-Why have I seen a bigger fall than usual in my investments?
+Why may I see a bigger fall than usual in my investments?

 Investments can go up and down in the shorter term.
 Over the longer term they are expected to produce a positive return, meaning that you have more money at retirement than you saved, which will help provide a good retirement.

-During the Global Financial Crisis of 2008-2009, the FTSE 100 (UK stocks) fell by over 31%** in 2008.
+During the Global Financial Crisis of 2008-2009, the FTSE 100 (UK stocks) fell by over 31%2 in 2008.
 Governments intervened, central banks cut interest rates and more regulations were introduced to provide safety nets for investors.
 Investments bounced back quickly, with the FTSE 100 recovering c.
-22%** the following year.
+22%2 the following year3.

 While we do not have a crystal ball to tell the future and cannot guarantee investments will always bounce back, we can see how investment cycles have behaved in the past.
 Some investments may do poorly compared to other investments over short time periods, and the opposite might happen in other time periods.
 Therefore, our default investment option diversifies across different investments, as well as increasing its allocation to investments known to be less risky as a member approaches retirement.
 We monitor investment performance on a regular basis with our appointment of external advisers.